 The Drake Curriculum also requires first-year seminars, which foster development of critical thinking and written and oral communication skills through a topical focus; and a Senior Capstone, in which students demonstrate the capacity to bring information, skills and ideas to bear on one project.

-INTERNSHIPS & OPPORTUNITIES Drake's location in Des Moines, Iowa's capital city, gives LPS majors the opportunity to intern in a variety of settings including local law firms, state and local government, social service agencies, and interest groups.
-Drake also offers a Washington Semester Program.
-These internships in the nation's capital are available to a few students each semester.
-Students interested in careers in public service receive excellent experience in the program.
+INTERNSHIPS & OPPORTUNITIES Drake's location in Des Moines, Iowa's capital city, gives LPS majors the opportunity to intern in a variety of settings including local law firms, state and local government, social service agencies, with political campaigns, and on behalf of social movement organizations, and interest groups.
+Drake also offers a Washington Semester Program and opportunities for study abroad; the LPS major is structured to encourage off-campus study for a semester, or a year.
 All LPS students will engage in experiential learning, which may involve service learning, through at least one of their LPS-designated courses.

 CAREER OPTIONS LPS majors use their degrees for entrance into state, local and federal government, international service, business careers, social work, journalism, teaching and politics.
 Drake Law, Politics and Society graduates pursue a variety of post-graduate educational opportunities, including law school and graduate programs.

-STUDENT ORGANIZATIONS AND ACTIVITIES Although not associated directly with the major, a number of students have benefited from participation in Drake’s mock trial and moot court teams, which have been effective and successful at the highest levels of national competition.
-LPS students also participate in Drake's Pre-Law fraternity, and have their own LPS student organization
+STUDENT ORGANIZATIONS AND ACTIVITIES Drake LPS students have benefited from participation in Drake’s mock trial and moot court teams, which have been effective and successful at the highest levels of national competition.
+LPS students also participate in Drake's Pre-Law fraternity, and have their own LPS student organization.